mrryyi/dbot/README.md

-name add kassler knasboll - adds an untaken name, 'Kassler Knasboll' name add kASSler kNaSbOlL - ignores case, becomes 'Kassler Knasboll' anyway name take 32              - takes the name with ID 32 name untake 57            - takes the name with ID 57 name random               - gives a random untaken name name randomtake           - takes the name that is randomed, so it won't show up in untaken searches name all                  - lists all names
+name add kassler knasboll - adds an untaken name, 'Kassler Knasboll' name add kASSler kNaSbOlL - ignores case, becomes 'Kassler Knasboll' anyway name take 32              - takes the name with ID 32 name untake 57            - untakes the name with ID 57 name random               - gives a random untaken name name randomtake           - takes the name that is randomed, so it won't show up in untaken searches name all                  - lists all names